cloudflare/cloudflare-docs/content/radar/investigate/http-requests.md

 # HTTP requests

-While in [Netflows](/radar/investigate/netflows) we were looking at bytes and packets reaching our edge routers, here we're a layer above, looking at complete HTTP requests that reach Cloudflare protected websites.
+While in [Netflows](/radar/investigate/netflows) we were looking at bytes and packets reaching our edge routers, here we're a layer above, looking at complete HTTP requests that reach websites served by Cloudflare's [CDN](https://www.cloudflare.com/en-gb/learning/cdn/what-is-a-cdn/) product.

 Most of the charts, in the [Adoption and Usage](https://radar.cloudflare.com/adoption-and-usage) section on Radar, come from this data source.

 These endpoints can be broadly split into:

-- timeseries: a timeseries of a group of metrics, eg. when looking at IP version, displays an IPv4 timeseries and an IPv6 timeseries
+- timeseries: a timeseries of a group of metrics, e.g. when looking at IP version, displays an IPv4 timeseries and an IPv6 timeseries
 - summary: displays a summary of a group of metrics over the specified time range, e.g. IPv4 traffic percentage out of the total traffic during that time period
 - top: a list of the top locations or [ASes](https://www.cloudflare.com/en-gb/learning/network-layer/what-is-an-autonomous-system/) ranked by adoption of a specific metric, for example, top locations by mobile device traffic (ie. which locations have a higher percentage of mobile traffic out of the total traffic for that location)